confluence/python-textbok/python_notes/02_Python_Basics.rst

 Mutable and immutable types
 ---------------------------

 Some *values* in python can be modified, and some cannot.
 This does not ever mean that you can't change the value of a variable -- but if a variable contains a value of an *immutable type*, you can only assign it a *new value*.
 You cannot *alter the existing value* in any way.
-This

 Integers, floating-point numbers and strings are all immutable types -- in all the previous examples, when we changed the values of existing variables we used the assignment operator to assign them new values::